 The three championship courses of Villamartin, Campoamor and Las Ramblas are within 20 minutes drive as well as La Marquesa golf and country club which is near the small town of Ciudad Quesada and La Finca golf.

 We do recommend you hire a car to get the most out of your stay in Los Balcones because it is slightly inland.
 The beaches and golf courses are only about 15 minutes drive but clearly you can’t walk there.
-Of course you could get taxis but car hire is so cheap, is much more convenient and easy just to jump in your own hired car.
+Of course you could get taxis but car hire in Spain is so cheap, is much more convenient and easy just to jump in your own hired car.
 We have a price comparison tool to help you find the cheapest car hire for Los Balcones.